Justin Fields Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 - Fields did not record a pass attempt in last week's game versus the Giants.

-- Fields has thrown for 285 yards while completing 66.7% of his passes (26-of-39), with one touchdown and zero interceptions over his last three outings (95.0 per game).
+- Fields has 285 passing yards (95.0 ypg), completing 66.7% of his passes and tossing one touchdown pass and zero interceptions over his last three games.

-- He has tacked on 35 rushing yards on seven carries, averaging 11.7 yards per game.
+- He's added 35 rushing yards on seven carries, averaging 11.7 yards per game.

 Fields' Chicago Teammates